arkane0906/arkane0906.github.io/_posts/2014-01-01-example-content.md

 -----

-Want to see something else added? <a href="https://github.com/poole/poole/issues/new">Open an issue.</a>
+Want to see something else added? <a href="https://github.com/poole/poole/issues/new" rel="nofollow">Open an issue.</a>

 </noindex>